TheSilvered/nest/docs/_syntax.md

 - `::` casts an object to another type
 - `@` calls a function
+- `*@` calls a function with an array or a vector containing the arguments
 - `->` creates an integer iterator
 - `!!` throws an error